 conduct a formal case closing evaluation, including an assessment of unmet need, when the organization has a contract with a public authority that does not include aftercare planning or follow-up.

+IDDS 9.05

+When the case is closing due to the individual’s need to transition to a different level of care, the organization:

+works with the individual and their team to develop a plan for transition and aftercare;

+works with services and supports specified in the transition plan to help coordinate admission to appropriate programs before discharge, when possible; and

+helps prepare service providers for the individual’s arrival.

-IDDS 8.05
+IDDS 9.06

-The organization follows up on the aftercare plan, as appropriate, when possible, and with the permission of persons served.
+The organization follows up on the aftercare or transition plan, as appropriate, when possible, and with the permission of persons served.

 NA The organization has a contract with a public authority that prohibits or does not include aftercare planning or follow-up.

-Examples: Reasons why follow-up may not be appropriate, include, but are not limited to, cases where the person’s participation is involuntary, or where there may be a risk to the individual such as in cases of domestic violence.